Green Hydrogen

 Green Hydrogen is a zero-carbon hydrogen fuel produced by splitting water (H₂O) into hydrogen (H₂) and oxygen (O₂) through electrolysis powered entirely by renewable energy sources such as solar, wind, hydropower, or hybrid renewable systems.

-Because renewable electricity is used and no fossil fuels are involved, the full production chain results in near-zero greenhouse gas emissions.
-Green Hydrogen is widely regarded as the cleanest and most sustainable hydrogen variant available today and a cornerstone of the global energy transition.
+Because the electricity used is renewable and no fossil fuels are involved, the entire production chain results in near-zero greenhouse gas emissions, making Green Hydrogen the cleanest and most sustainable hydrogen variant available today.

 1. Water Electrolysis (Core Process)